zwin-project/zwin.dev/content/roadmap/en.md

 In the second release, we are planning to remove this restriction to put the applications anywhere in the world coordinate.

 #### Ray lock
-When you move Ray with mose/trackpad in current Zen, it moves parallely keeping its angle.
+When you move Ray with mose/trackpad in current Zen, it moves up, down, left and right corresponding to the movement of the device.

-We are planning to add a new mode, in which the user end of Ray is fixed to a point and mouse/trackpad moves the other end of Ray.
+We are planning to add a new mode, in which the user end of Ray is fixed to a point.
 Zwin protocol will allow the apps to chose one of these modes when interacting with Ray.
 That makes it easier to do some operations such as rotation on the 3D apps.

 #### Change in the number of boards
 In Zen, now users can only change the number of boards with the configuration file and it cannot be increased/decreased at runtime.